Proudly serving Kentucky including Lexington, Frankfort & Nearby

 Even when the joint appears wide enough at the surface, the concrete may still be in contact underneath.
 This means that when the street expands with heat, your driveway is being pushed into the rest of your home.

-street creep symptoms in a driveway in Williamsburg
+street creep symptoms in a driveway in Lebanon

 Garage Wall Damage